-Alternatively classification regarding size the of the company/organization could be proposed.
+Alternatively classification regarding the size the company/organization could be proposed.
 The classification into these categories would be quite easy for the interviewees as only general details are expected.
 Of course, this includes a lack of data.
 You would not receive any information about the variation of statements within the categories.